 Operations effects on spring-run Chinook salmon would be the same as described above for CEQA.
 Operation of Alternative 1, 2, or 3 would have no adverse effect on spring-run Chinook salmon.

-[Note to Reviewers: This conclusion is preliminary and is dependent on an upcoming side-channel analysis]

 Impact FISH-4: Operations Effects on Fall-Run/Late Fall–Run Chinook Salmon

 Alternatives 1, 2, and 3